MattDWillson/Yen-Forecast-Machine-Learning-Algorithm/README.md

 # JPY Vs. USD Exchange Rate Predictor
-Tools / languages: JupyterLab, Python, Pandas, Numpy, Matplotlib, sklearn, arch, statsmodels The algorithm uses linear regression and time series forecasting to determinne if there is any predicatable behavior for USD-JPY exchange rate futures.
+Tools / languages: JupyterLab, Python, Pandas, Numpy, Matplotlib, sklearn, arch, statsmodels

+The algorithm uses linear regression and time series forecasting to determine if there is any predicatable behavior for USD-JPY exchange rate futures.

 # Regression
 The first part of the linear regression modeling process requires data preparation.
 After preparing the data we make predictions using the testing data and compare returns vs. predicted returns.